Tepexic/bravado-quest/README.md

 # Bravado quest

 Implement a simple profile search application using Vue.
+See it live [here]{https://bravado-quest.netlify.app/}.

 ## Layout design